 A group of over 100 volcanoes, Montañas del Fuego (Fire Mountains) and their massive rippling lava fields make up Timanfaya National Park.
 It’s the main focus of Lanzarote’s UNESCO biosphere reserve.

-If you want to know what to do in Lanzarote for outdoor enthusiasts this is the one thing not to be missed.
+If you’re wondering what to do in Lanzarote for outdoor enthusiasts, this is the one thing that’s not to be missed.

-Intense heat rages under the earth here.
+Intense heat rages under the earth here and you can witness the volcanic activity for yourself.
 We watched as a park ranger poured a bucket of water into a small hole in the lava.
 It burst back out seconds later in a plume of hot water and steam.
-You wouldn’t want to get too close.
+You wouldn’t want to get too close!
+You can see this demonstration just by the el Diablo Restaurant which is a good stop for lunch or BBQ dinner.

-To protect the unique flora and fauna from trampling boots visitors are not allowed to walk unescorted.
-If you’re really keen to explore you can take the Ruta de Tremesana, a three-hour walk, with a park ranger.
-It’s advisable to book ahead as they get busy.
+Visitors aren’t permitted to walk unescorted.
+This is to protect the unique flora and fauna from trampling boots.
+If you’re really keen to explore, you can take the three-hour Ruta de Tremesana walk with a park ranger, but it’s advisable to book ahead as the walks get booked up quickly.

 El Diablo Bus Tour

-El Diablo buses leave from the nearby car park every 20 minutes for a tour around the volcano craters and lava field.
-The cost of the bus is included in your entry fee.
-Pre-recorded commentaries in Spanish, English and German tell interesting facts about the area and you’ll pass some spectacular views of the craters and landscape.
+El Diablo buses leave from the nearby car park every 20 minutes to tour the volcano craters and lava fields, and the cost of the bus is included in your volcano tour entry fee.
+Pre-recorded Spanish, English and German commentaries share fascinating facts about the area as you pass by spectacular views of the craters and volcanic landscape.

-Once the bus tour starts passengers are not allowed to alight so any photographs you want to take will have to be taken from the bus.
-The ones below were all taken from the bus so it is possible to get some good shots.
+Passengers are not allowed to disembark once the coach tour has started, so any photographs you want to take must be taken onboard.
+The ones below were all taken from the bus, so it is possible to get some good shots.

-Tip: Sit next to the window on the right hand side of the bus for the best views.
+Top tip: Sit next to the window on the right-hand side of the bus for the best views.

 Looking for somewhere to stay in Lanzarote?
 Check rates and availability